A Score that Really Matters: The Credit Score

-Before they decide on the terms of your mortgage loan (which they base on their risk), lenders need to know two things about you: whether you can pay back the loan, and if you will pay it back.
-To figure out your ability to pay back the loan, lenders assess your debt-to-income ratio.
+Before they decide on the terms of your mortgage loan (which they base on their risk), lenders want to know two things about you: your ability to repay the loan, and how committed you are to repay the loan.
+To understand your ability to repay, they assess your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company built the first FICO score to help lenders assess creditworthines.
-You can find out more on FICO here.
+Fair Isaac and Company formulated the original FICO score to assess creditworthines.
+You can find out more about FICO here.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
-Your score is calculated wtih both positive and negative items in your credit report.
-Late payments count against your score, but a record of paying on time will improve it.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scores.
+Your score results from both positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.

 Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
 This history ensures that there is sufficient information in your report to assign a score.
 Some borrowers don't have a long enough credit history to get a credit score.
 They may need to build up a credit history before they apply.

 Ashok Lakshmanan can answer questions about credit reports and many others.
 Call us at 630-717-3600.